 The top layer in the Lull provides excellent motion isolation.
 Whether jumping onto the bed or dropping weighted objects beside an object, there is minimal motion transfer.

 When lying down, expect to sink between 1.5 to 3 inches, depending on position.
-Due to overall weight distribution, those who lie on their backs will sink less, while those on their sides will sink more.
+Due to overall weight distribution, those who lie on their backs should sink less, while those on their sides should sink more.

-Unlike similar brands, you will not sink too far down due to the sturdy poly base and thinner top.
-It will be easy to move around and adjust, which is great if you switch positions during the night.
+Unlike similar brands, you should not sink too far down due to the sturdy poly base and thinner top.
+For most, it will be easy to move around and adjust, which is great if you switch positions during the night.

 Lull shines in the edge support category when compared to other foam and bed-in-box models (which typically do not perform as well as innerspring mattresses).
 This is in large part because of the dense poly layers that support the top layer.

-While lying on the edge, sleepers will feel supported.
+While lying on the edge, sleepers should feel supported.
 Unlike other memory brands that tend to roll the sleeper out of bed, there is stability with only a slight dip in the mattress.

 - Trial Period –100-night trial period.
 If you are not satisfied, Lull will pick up the mattress from your home for free and box it for you.